hyp3ri0n-ng/hyp3ri0n-ng.github.io/_posts/2020-12-17-moarmoarmoarfuzz.md

 $ CC=/home/punk/Tools/AFLplusplus/afl-clang CXX=/home/punk/Tools/AFLplusplus/afl-clang++ make
 ```

-Then pop yourself on over to the `examples/` dir, like this:
+Then pop yourself on over to the `examples/` dir, and check out elements.c, look at like this:

 ```
 /* This is simple demonstration of how to use expat.
 This program